lorisunjunbin/petp/readme.md

 # ![image](./image/petp_small.png) PET-P

-This is a techno-person RPA toolkit, a configurable handy task runner/execution engine built by python.
+This is a techno-person RPA toolkit, a configurable handy task runner/execution engine built by python, friendly for DevOps, and automation tests.

 **PET** is short for Pipeline-Execution-Task, which represents the execution unit up-down, pipeline may combine multiple executions,